AI/ML Projects

 • Identified the maximum layers for ffnet (21 layers) and ResNet (63 layers) with tanh activation before gradient vanishing emerges.

-• Showed that switching to ReLU in ffnet and ResNet further increases their resilience to gradient vanishing (22 layers for ffnet, 81 for ResNet).
+• Showed that switching the activation function to ReLU in ffnet and ResNet further increases their resilience to gradient vanishing (22 layers for ffnet, 81 for ResNet).

 Analysis of MLP and CNN in Pattern Recognition